 After the proposed Program of Study form is completed by the graduate student, it must be signed by each advisory committee member and submitted to the Graduate Program Coordinator for approval.
-Once the Graduate Program Coordinator has determined that the Program of Study matches the minimum guidelines for a student's chosen program and track, it will be given to the GSC Chair or EECS Director for signature.
+Once the Graduate Program Coordinator has determined that the Program of Study matches the minimum guidelines for a student's chosen program and Focus Area(s) as applicable, it will be given to the GSC Chair or EECS Director for signature.
 The Graduate Program Coordinator will then submit the form to the Graduate School for their final approval based on departmental and university-wide requirements.